 Offers consistency and thickness similar to skin to give the right level of support and freedom of movement.
 140% elasticity level.
-Design promotes air circulation for more comfortable feel and to decrease skin irritation.
+Design promotes air circulation for more comfortable feel and decreased skin irritation.

 Doesn't stay in place as well as some other tapes.

 Good adhesive for remaining in place; doesn't leave a residue when you remove it.
-Tape helps with pain in joints, muscles, tendons.
-Provides good level of performance vs. other brands.
+Tape helps with pain in joints, muscles, and tendons.
+Provides good level of performance versus other brands.
 Multiple colors available.

 Can cause skin irritation and blisters if not applied properly.

 For anyone who works out regularly or plays a sport, injuries are part of life.
-But no one likes to take a break from their usual workout routine while waiting for an injury to heal, which is why kinesiology tape can be such a handy addition to your gym bag.
+No one likes to take a break from their usual workout routine while waiting for an injury to heal, which is why kinesiology tape can be such a handy addition to your gym bag.

 At BestReviews, we want to make shopping as simple as possible.
 We do all the research so you can understand the items inside and out and find the best products for your needs.
 If you’re in the market for kinesiology tape, you’ll find plenty of tips and advice in our shopping guide.